 The Future of BizTalk

-We have talked to some clients about what their migration strategies are for moving their BizTalk on-premise integration platforms to AIS and they have said they do not have a cloud strategy and plan to remain on-premise.
+We have talked to some clients about what their migration strategies are for moving their BizTalk on-premises integration platforms to AIS and they have said they do not have a cloud strategy and plan to remain on-premises.

 However, if BizTalk 2020 ends up being the last version, then based on the 10-year life cycle support approach Microsoft adopts for their products, time is ticking for those companies who choose not to migrate.
 You don’t have to migrate, but running critical production systems on unsupported software is not a sensible approach – although we do know someone still on BizTalk 2006!